-The Subsidiaries of Monex are subject to certain minimum capitalization and reserve requirements in order to support their transactions in accordance with their Accounting Criteria (or accounting criteria resulting applicable from the Subsidiary in question).
+Our subsidiaries are subject to certain minimum capitalization and reserve requirements in order to support their transactions in accordance with their Accounting Criteria (or accounting criteria resulting applicable from the Subsidiary in question).

-Before any default in the compliance of the required minimum capital, the CNBV may invest in the administration of the Subsidiary in question.
+Before any default in the compliance of the required minimum capital, the CNBV may invest in the administration of the subsidiary in question.